nsnarender5511/cpp-site/crules-website/docs/user-guide/getting-started.md

 ## Next Steps

-Now that you've got crules up and running, you might want to explore:
+Now that you've got cursor++ up and running, you might want to explore:

-- [Configuration](./configuration.md) to customize your crules setup
+- [Configuration](./configuration.md) to customize your cursor++ setup
 - [Commands](./commands.md) to learn all available commands
 - [Agent System](./agents.md) to understand how to work with AI agents